Skip to content

 There has certainly been a buzz about prebiotics lately following the Michael Mosely program on TV.
 An increasing number of studies have looked at the various effects prebiotics may have on our gut microflora, and consequently their link with issues such as weight management, stress, and sleep.
 As inulin and Fructooligosaccharides (FOS) are two commonly researched prebiotics that individuals enquire about.
 For more information on prebiotics, you can read: What are prebiotics?.

-So let’s take a closer look at these two common and well-researched prebiotics, inulin and FOS.
+In this article we'll take a closer look at these two common and well-researched prebiotics, Inulin and FOS.

 The principal difference between these two prebiotics is their structural difference.
 Fructooligosaccharides are shorter chain molecules and are linear in their molecular structure, whereas inulin is slightly longer and has more cross-links in its structure1.